Christina Agamanolis

-Christina Agamanolis (born August 31, 1975) is an American composer and songwriter of Hellenic descent.
+Christina Agamanolis (born August 31, 1975) is an American composer and songwriter of Greek descent.
 Her work includes film scoring, classical composition, and experimental and electroacoustic music.
 Her works are included in the Greek National Archives of Composers.

 Career

 Agamanolis co-founded Siren Music Productions with composers Mariana Bernoski and Willow Williamson.
 The trio collaborated on film and television scores, and also performed as a band, releasing the album This Side of North.
 The album featured tracks mixed by DJ Orion Keyser and produced by Lee Mars, with drummer Chris Vrenna providing percussion.

 She co-composed the score for David Jacobson's Dahmer (2002), a film starring Jeremy Renner, which earned multiple nominations, including for the Independent Spirit Awards’ John Cassavetes Award.
 The Variety review of Dahmer recognized the film's soundtrack for its "unnerving" atmosphere, created by blending selected sounds and electronic elements.
 Agamanolis also co-composed the score for the Emmy Award-winning documentary Be Good, Smile Pretty (2003), directed by Tracy Droz Tragos.

 Other notable works include the opening titles for Fata Morgana, which won the Young German Cinema Award at the Munich Film Festival.
 The opening title song was a cover of Rare Bird's Sympathy, co-written with collaborator and singer Ryan Anton.
 She co-composed the music for Alonso Mayo's Wednesday Afternoon, which won a Student Academy Award.
 Her individual pieces can be heard in This Girl’s Life (2003).

 Agamanolis taught at Oberlin Conservatory of Music as a Visiting Professor of Technology in Music and Related Arts (2001).